walterxie/MEP-tutorial/README.md

 </figure>
 <br>

 Now load all your posterior trees to `DensiTree`.
-Click the `show` tab and tick the `Root Canal` check-box, then you can see a root canal tree drawn by thick blue lines, which represents the maximum clade credibility tree.
+Click the `show` tab and tick the `Root Canal` checkbox.
+The "root canal tree", drawn in thick blue lines, represents the MCC tree.
-Open the `Grid` tab, choose the `Short grid`, make the scale axis `Reverse`, and set the `Origin` to 2002.
+Open the `Grid` tab, choose `Short grid`, pick `Reverse` for the scale axis, and set the `Origin` to 2002.
 Please be aware that the origin here means the date of the youngest tips.

-Before we can show the 95% HPD interval of node heights, we need to click the `Central` button on the top right corner under the `type` tab.
+Before we can show the 95% HPD interval on the node heights, we need to click the `Central` button on the top right corner under the `type` tab.
-Then open the `Clades` tab, set the `Smallest` text filed to 0.5, to only select the clades with over 50% support.Then, tick the `Show clades`, and switch `draw` option from `Support` to `95%HPD`.
+Then open the `Clades` tab, set the `Smallest` text filed to 0.5, to select only the clades with over 50% support.
+Then, tick the `Show clades`, and switch `draw` option from `Support` to `95%HPD`.
-The error bars representing the 95% HPD interval of internal nodes will be displayed.
+The error bars representing the 95% HPD interval of internal nodes will now be displayed.
-If you want to show a particular node, such as root, you can tick the `Select only` check-box, and use your mouse to select it from the panel.
+If you want to show a particular node, such as the root, you can tick the `Select only` checkbox, and select it from the panel.

 <figure>
 	<img style="max-width:90%;" src="figures/DensiTree.png" alt="DensiTree">